 Dr. Kent Rosengren is a clinical, forensic, and pediatric psychologist.
-He resides in Grand Junction, CO with his wife Jenny and their nine children.
+He resides in Cedar City, UT with his wife Jenny and their nine children.
 Dr. Rosengren graduated from BYU with a BS in Psychology and then attended George Fox University where he received his Doctor of Psychology.
 He completed an internship at the Tacoma VA Hospital and a fellowship at the Madigan Army Medical Center in Pediatric Psychology.

 Dr. Rosengren has been employed in places such as Madigan Army Medical Center working with Active Duty Personnel, Northern Montana Hospital as a Pediatric Psychologist, Grand Junction VA Hospital serving veterans, and is currently in private practice.
 He thoroughly enjoys teaching the Body Based Mindfulness Course.

 He has worked extensively with clients that have PTSD and trauma.
 His training includes several conventional and alternative therapies such as: Cognitive Behavioral Therapy for depression and social anxiety, Cognitive Processing for PTSD, Motivational Interviewing, EMDR, EFT (Tapping), Emotion/Body Code, the Sedona Method, Psych-K, and Somatic Experiencing.